kubernetes-sigs/cluster-api-provider-openstack/README.md

 ## Launching a Kubernetes cluster on OpenStack

+- Check out the [Cluster API Quick Start](https://cluster-api.sigs.k8s.io/user/quick-start.html) to create your first Kubernetes cluster on OpenStack using Cluster API.
-Check out the [getting started guide](./docs/getting-started.md) for launching a cluster on OpenStack.
+- Check out the [getting started guide](./docs/getting-started.md) for launching a cluster on OpenStack using `clusterctl`.

 ## Features